todo.vu support

 A screenshot of a billed time entry in todo.vu's calendar.

-Green striped: Indicates time being tracked in real time; that is, when a user’s timer is running.
+Green striped: Indicates an ongoing time entry.
+This indicates time being tracked in real time; that is, when a user’s timer is running.
 Admin users can see this for any team members; other users can see this on their own calendar only.

 A screenshot of a running timer time entry in todo.vu's calendar.